qureai/qureai.github.io/_posts/2017-09-08-building-visualisations.md

 <hr>

 Here's a demo of how integrated gradients model works for the demo X-ray.
-The leftmost image is the original X-ray, the center plot shows images as intensities are varied linearly from 0 to original intensity.
-The rightmost plot displays the sensitivity maps for each of the perturbed images as the intensities vary.

 <p align="center">
     <img width="100%" src="/assets/images/visualisation/ig.gif">
     <br>
-    <small>Demo of perturbation using Integrated Gradients for chest X-ray</small>
+    <small>The leftmost image is the original X-ray, the center plot shows images as intensities are varied linearly from 0 to original intensity.
+The rightmost plot displays the sensitivity maps for each of the perturbed images as the intensities vary.</small>
 </p>

 As you can observe, the sensitivity map is random and dispersed across the entire image in the begining when samples are closer to baseline image.
 As the image becomes closer to the original image, the sensitivity maps become more localised indicating the strong attribution of CP angle and fluid-filled areas to final prediction.